ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

     verify those properties through testing and/or proof, describe how these properties are similar to and/or different from other discrete structures, and explain when it is appropriate to use the structure.
+  - Correctly complete Python programming for each discrete structure, such as:
+    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on textual strings in the Python programming language.
+    - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on finite and infinite streams in the a Python program.
+    - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program that stores data in a set and manipulates the data using the aforementioned operations.

 ### Mathematical Functions